This page will be updated regularly with changes to service delivery that has been impacted by COVID, winter demands or emergency situations.

 Service Coordinator: Fiona Scott 01786 237753 - firstname.lastname@example.org

-If you are struggling with your rent and arrears or any other aspect of your tenancy due to the impact of COVID 19 please contact your housing officer for further information and support on 01786 404040.
+If you are struggling with rent and arrears or any other aspect of your tenancy due to the impact of Covid 19, please contact your Accommodation Officer for further information and support on 01786 237900.

-We are still allocating (letting properties) as house moves are permitted.
-We would ask you to adhere to Scottish Government guidance on social distancing, use of face masks, hand sanitising when viewing or signing up for properties.
+We are allocating and letting temporary accommodation.
+We ask staff and tenants to adhere to the Scottish Government guidelines on social distancing with the use of face masks and hand sanitiser required when viewing or signing for a property.

-Our Estate Management Service is also still in operation except for face-to-face visits.
+Our Estate Management Service is in operation and the Officers are out visiting their estates.

-Or visit in person Monday to Friday between 9am to 5pm:
+Visit in person Monday to Friday 9am to 5pmSpringkerse House,

 Bin CollectionsHousehold bin collections are operating as normal, please present your bin at the kerbside or your agreed collection point by 7am on the morning of your collection day.

-Use your postcode to find out your collection day:
+Use your postcode to find out your current collection day:

 Fridges/Freezers (domestic types only – items must be empty and hygienic).
 We can now accept American wide-fronted units, units with glass-fronted doors.
 We cannot accept chest/deep freezers, No gas/ammonia units.